 It’s not easy for a new resort to truly stand out, especially in a destination teeming with some of the most attractive hotels in the world.
-But Joali managed to do it — indeed, it made a huge impression on us, earning a place among the very few resorts we would name as having the real wow factor.
+But Joali managed to do it — indeed, it made a great impression on us, earning a place among the Top Resorts in the Maldives we named as having the real wow factor.

 The Maldives is one of our all-time favorite destinations and hearing of new luxury hotel openings in the country always perks our interest.
-So was the case with Joali, and we couldn’t pass on the opportunity to visit this new property.
+So was the case with Joali, and we couldn’t pass on the opportunity to visit it.

 The essence of luxury

 So, could a new brand, such as Joali, propose anything different from all the other luxury resorts in the Maldives?
-Here is a refreshing thing: Joali didn’t actually try.
-Instead, they went for refined simplicity, placing its bet on getting “it” right.
+Here is a refreshing thing: Joali didn’t much try.
+Instead, they went for refined simplicity, placing the bet on “getting it right.”

-Joali Maldives puts the emphasis on the essentials of luxury experience, on solid craftsmanship and on the service honed to perfection.
-The resort is well built and beautifully designed, it serves wonderful food and is staffed with people who care about their work and the experience of their guests.
+Joali emphasizes the essentials of luxury experience, solid craftsmanship, and service — all honed to perfection.
+The resort is well built and beautifully designed, it serves terrific food and is staffed with people who care about their work and the experience of their guests.
 And this, dare we say, is quite enough to create magic.

 Check availability for JOALI Maldives: